 An ignorant person is ‘too busy’ with materialist life, satisfying only his genetals and belly.
 He forgets that death is certain and just around the corner.

-That’s why doing Karma with devotion towards Lord Krishna – without attaching to the fruits lead to peaceful transition to higher planets or moksha
+That’s why doing Karma with devotion towards Bhagwan Krishna – without attaching to the fruits lead to peaceful transition to higher planets or moksha